Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Checksum verification
 ~~~~~~~~~~~~~~~~~~~~~

-Obtain the checksum code from the release notes verification section on the `Particl Github releases page <https://github.com/particl/particl-desktop/releases/latest>`_ for your downloaded file.
+Obtain the checksum code from your download source for the downloaded file.
 Each file has its own checksum.
-The screenshot below shows you an example of this checksum highlighted.
+The screenshot below shows you an example of this checksum highlighted from the GitHub releasenotes **VERIFICATION** section.

 .. figure:: ../_static/media/images/mp_installation_github_checksum_verification.png
     :align: center